subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 ## Introduction

-Welcome to the **Service Guide of Running an Indexer**.
-This guide includes all the necessary steps to set up an Indexer and start indexing a project.
+Welcome to this guide of how to become an indexer.
 Let's take an overview of the basic steps involved in the process:

-## Table of Content and Process Flow
+## Summary of Steps

 | Steps | Process Flow                                                                                                                                                                                                               | Additional References                          |
 | ----- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- |